signalfx/splunk-otel-js/examples/express/README.md

 ### Instrumented via OTel SDK, exporting to Splunk APM using Jaeger Exporter

-Instead of using OTel Collector to forward the telemetry data to Splunk APM, one can also send it directly from the application.
-Once `.env` file is created(see file [.env.jaeger-splunk](./.env.jaeger-splunk) for an example) and the access token is substituted into the file.
-Run it using that:
+Instead of using the OTel Collector to forward telemetry data to Splunk APM, you can also send it directly from the application.
+Once the `.env` file is created (see [.env.jaeger-splunk](./.env.jaeger-splunk) for an example) and the access token is replaced in the file, run the collector using the following commands:

 ```shell
 npm run server